siddhantshrivastava06/spotify-popularity-prediction/README.md

 Random forest roughly doubled R² over linear regression.
 So there indeed is a correlation, just not a linear one.

-## Conclusion

-No single feature dominated, importance spread evenly across ~10 audio features, which is why random forest beat linear regression.
-It's weak signals combining, not one strong lever.
-Genre's individual columns ranked lower too, but that's because its effect is spread across ~114 one-hot columns, not because genre stopped mattering.
-R² of 0.527 reflects a real ceiling, Spotify popularity depends heavily on things this dataset doesn't have at all (artist fame, playlist placement, marketing).

 ## Tools

 Python, pandas, scikit-learn (LinearRegression, RandomForestRegressor), matplotlib.